microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ---

-1. Navigate to the model view on the side-rail.
+1. Go to the model view on the side-rail.

     ![Full side rail.](./Media/ModelViewSelection.png)

-1. In our modeling view, we notice some [snowflaked dimensions](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/snowflake-dimension/) between the following tables:
+1. In our model view, we have [snowflaked dimensions](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/snowflake-dimension/) between these tables:
-    1. **DimCustomer_raw** to **DimGeography_raw**
+    1. **DimCustomer_raw** and **DimGeography_raw**
-    1. **DimProductCategory_raw** to **DimProductSubcategory_raw** and **DimProductCategory_raw** tables
+    1. **DimProductCategory_raw** and **DimProductSubcategory_raw** and **DimProductCategory_raw**

     ![Snowflake dimensions](./Media/SnowflakeDimensions.png)

-    This type of modeling approaching may affect the duration of our datasets queries and could ultimately lead to reduced performance.
-To better optimize our model let's update our model to leverage the tables within our dataflow where we've already merged our tables into a correct view of our data.
+    This kind of model design can make our dataset queries take longer and hurt our performance.
+To make our model better, let’s use the tables from our dataflow where we’ve already combined our tables into a right view of our data.

-1. Within them model view we'll select the vertical ellipses ( ⋮ ) at the top right of the **DimProduct_raw** table and then the **Edit query** option to return to the Power Query Editor.
+1. In the model view, we’ll click the vertical ellipses ( ⋮ ) at the top right of the **DimProduct_raw** table and then the **Edit query** option to go back to the Power Query Editor.
-    1. Important you can also right click the table header as opposed to selecting the ellipses.
+    1. You can also right click the table header instead of clicking the ellipses.

     ![Edit query.](./Media/EditQueryFromTable.png)

-1. In the Power Query Editor - **Queries** pane we'll update the following queries to our merged table from the previous [**Data Preparation**](https://github.com/microsoft/pbiworkshops/blob/main/Day%20After%20Dashboard%20in%20a%20Day/DataPreparation.md#joining-tables-using-the-diagram-view) lab instructions.
+1. In the Power Query Editor - **Queries** pane, we'll change the following queries to our merged table from the previous [**Data Preparation**](https://github.com/microsoft/pbiworkshops/blob/main/Day%20After%20Dashboard%20in%20a%20Day/DataPreparation.md#joining-tables-using-the-diagram-view) lab instructions.

-    1. We'll start by selecting the **DimProduct_raw** query and then complete the following.
+    1. We'll start with the **DimProduct_raw** query and do the following.
-        1. In the **APPLIED STEPS** next to the **Navigation** step select the settings icon.
+        1. Next to the **Navigation** step in the **APPLIED STEPS** section, click the settings icon.
-        1. Within the **Navigation** window, we'll now select **Workspaces** to view our dataflows stored within the Power BI service.
+        1. In the **Navigation** window, we'll choose **Workspaces** to see our dataflows stored within the Power BI service.
-            1. The Environments option, shows dataflows created with Power Apps.
+            1. The Environments option shows dataflows created with Power Apps.
-        1. We can now navigate to the workspace location where we created and saved our dataflows from the data preparation lab instructions.
-Once found we'll then expand our dataflow to view all the available tables and update our selection to the **DimProduct** table.
+        1. We can now go to the workspace location where we made and saved our dataflows from the data preparation lab instructions.
+When we find it, we'll then expand our dataflow to see all the tables and choose the **DimProduct** table.
-        1. Within the **Query Settings** pane, update the **Name** value to now simply be titled **DimProduct**.
+        1. In the **Query Settings** pane, update the **Name** value to just **DimProduct**.

         ![DimProduct update](./Media/DimProductNavigation.png)

-    1. Now select the **DimCustomer_raw** table where we'll try a different approach by leveraging our formula bar.
-Within the **Query Settings** pane's **APPLIED STEPS** section, select the **Navigation** step and complete the following before and after below to remove the **"_raw"** suffix.
+    1. Then choose the **DimCustomer_raw** table where we'll use a different approach by using our formula bar.
+In the **APPLIED STEPS** section of the **Query Settings** pane, choose the **Navigation** step and do the following before and after below to remove the **"_raw"** suffix.

     | Before | After |
     | :-- | :-- |